tferega/revenj/README.md

       }
     }

 Which gives you a DTO/POCO/POJO/POPO/POSO... across different languages, tables, types, views, functions specialized for supported ORDBMS, repositories, converters, serialization and various other boilerplate required by the supported frameworks.
 There are also a lot more modeling concepts which go beyond basic persistence features and cover reporting/customization/high performance aspects of the application.

-The biggest benefit shows when you start changing your model and DSL compiler gives you not only the new DLL, but also a SQL migration file which tries to preserve data if possible.
+The biggest benefit shows when you start changing your model and DSL compiler gives you not only the new DLL, but also an SQL migration file which tries to preserve data if possible.
-SQL migration is created by the compiler analyzing differences between models, so you don't need to write manual migration scripts.
+SQL migration is created by the compiler by analyzing differences between models, so you don't need to write manual migration scripts.

 DSL compiler acts as a developer in your team which does all the boring work you would need to do, while providing high quality and high performance parts of the system.

 ##Getting started:

-Register at [dsl-platform](https://dsl-platform.com/) so you can use the free online compiler.
+Register at [DSL Platform](https://dsl-platform.com/register) so you can use the free online compiler.
 You will also need a Postgres instance and a .NET/Mono.

 Go through the tutorials: